Jac-Zac/My-home-config/README.md

 sudo bash root_script.sh
 ```

+##### Installation Completed

-10. ###### You should close your terminal windows and open a new one, to reload the configurations
+> You should close your terminal windows and open a new one, to reload the configurations

 ### `Option 2: Installation on x86_64 Mac`

-###### you have to be in zsh shell for this installation, if you are running an old version of macOS you might need to switch away from bash
+> You have to be in zsh shell for this installation, if you are running an old version of macOS you might need to switch away from bash

-1. clone the repository ⏳
+1. Clone the repository ⏳
 ```
 git clone https://github.com/Jac-Zac/My-home-config.git
 ```